B1ue-Dev/Articuno/README.md

 - Breaking change/new feature implementation must be documented precisely.
 - We do not accept abstraction-based requests. (e.g. ``colour`` for ``color``)
 - You must be willing to change/adhere to reviews from participants where necessary.
 (Pull Request/Issues may be closed if we do not feel it is necessary to be added)

-# What makes us different?
-First and always, API wrapper library.
-Being developed using Python, many developers will go with [discord.py](https://github.com/Rapptz/discord.py).
-We think discord.py is a good library, however, it violates the API and does not follow the API guild schema.
-With all of those reasons, we decided to follow [interactions.py](https://github.com/interactions-py/library), a Python Discord API Wrapper, focusing on interaction based.
-A wrapper with proper Objects, Classes, and most importantly, interactions.py follows the API guide from Discord, which is a huge pro for the library itself.